PseudoMon/plater/README.md

     'photo album': 'album.html',
     'blog_index': archive.html' }
 ```
-When generating a content with the type "photo album", Plater will look in your template folder for `album.html` and use that.
+When generating a content with the type "photo album", Plater will look in your template directory for `album.html` and use that.
 When it's generating a content with type "post", it will use the default `single.html` as there isn't a specific template for that type.

 "home" is a special template used for your homepage.
 Those that ends in `_index` are used for index pages (see below).